Joe Reed (wide receiver): Los Angeles Chargers

-Reed was selected by the Los Angeles Chargers with the 151st overall pick in the fifth round of the 2020 NFL Draft.
+Reed was selected by the Los Angeles Chargers with the 151st overall pick in the fifth round of the 2020 NFL draft.
 He scored his first professional touchdown on a seven-yard rush against the Jacksonville Jaguars in Week 7.

 On August 31, 2021, Reed was waived by the Chargers and re-signed to the practice squad the next day.
 He signed a reserve/future contract with the Chargers on January 18, 2022.

 On August 30, 2022, Reed was waived by the Chargers and signed to the practice squad the next day.

 Chicago Bears

 On January 19, 2023, Reed signed a reserve/future contract with the Chicago Bears.
+He was waived/injured on August 26, 2023.